 The existence of these two scales differing by a modest factor qualitatively explains Fig. 2.
 For μ in the middle of the range between the quark mass and about a GeV, the pdf is positive at low ξ but not at high ξ .
 Only when μ is well above a GeV does the pdf become positive everywhere.
 The effect is enhanced by our choice of a somewhat large value of m_s , but it illustrates the effects of different scales of transverse momentum in different ranges of ξ in a way that can easily happen in QCD.
-Indeed in recent fits, by the NNPDF group [38], do produce results for sea-quark distributions at $\mu = 1.65$ GeV suggestive of this, when a fit is not constrained by positivity.
+Indeed recent fits do provide results with negative values in some ranges of ξ and μ ; we will discuss this below.